An improved setting for generalized functions: fine ultrafunctions: Conclusive remarks

 \item Under which assumptions the solutions converge to $0$ as $t\rightarrow \infty ?$

 \item And so on.... \end{itemize}

 Some of these questions have an answer in the context of ultrafunctions provided that you work enough on a single question.
 However there are questions which do not have a YES/NO answer since there are models of ultrafunctions in which the answer is YES and other in which the answer is NO. A possible development of the theory is to add to the definition of ultrafunctions other properties which allows a more detailed description of the physical phenomenon described by the mathematical model.
-For example, in Def. \ref{A} we have not included \textit{all} the properties of the generalized derivative which can be deduced by Def. (\ref{deri+}) and by a suitable approximation by $D^{\eta }$ (which can be more accurate than the one given in Lemma \ref{iv}).
+For example, in Def. \ref{A} we have not included \textit{all} the properties of the generalized derivative which can be deduced by the choice of $V {{}^\circ} $ and Def. (\ref{deri+}).
 The main difficulty, if you want to add a new property to the ultrafunctions, is the proof of its consistency, namely the construction of a model.
-For example it is easy to prove that the Leibniz rule is not consitent with an algebra of functions which includes idempotent functions (see the discussion in section \ref{RU}) but in general, it is difficult to guess if a "reasonable property" is consistent with all the others.
+For example it is easy to prove that the Leibniz rule is not consistent with an algebra of functions which includes idempotent functions (see the discussion in section \ref{RU}) but in general, it is difficult to guess if a "reasonable property" is consistent with all the others (for example the identity $D_{i}D_{j}=D_{j}D_{i}$).

 At this points, it is interesting compare the ultrafunction theory (and more in general a theory which includes infinitesimals) and a traditional theory based on real valued function spaces.
 In both cases there exist questions which do not have a YES/NO answer because of the Goedel incompleteness theorem, and, in both cases, we can add new axioms which allow to solve the problem.
 The difficult issue is the proof of the consistency of these new axioms.
 However, this issue is much easier in the world of Non-Archimedean mathematics, since the mathematical universe is wider and there is more room to construct a model.